 Consistency: As demonstrated in the Public Facilities Analysis section of this report, adequate public facilities are available (with capacity) to serve any future development proposed on site.
-It should be noted that the existing zoning map allows for similar if not less intensity of use compared to the proposed map / allowable uses.
+It should be noted that the existing future land use map allows for similar if not less intensity of use compared to the proposed map / allowable uses.